 No more digging through your email inbox to find relevant conversations, user research notes, or feature requests!
-Preserve your inbox (and your sanity) by forwarding relevant emails directly into Productboard.
+Preserve your inbox (and your sanity) by forwarding relevant emails directly to Productboard.

-Click your avatar in the bottom left corner, then select Integrations:
+Click your workspace name in the top left corner, then select Integrations: